Laura Fuentes

 When you want a bowl of cold oatmeal fast but forgot to prep them overnight, this simple recipe comes to the rescue!

-cold oatmeal with berries in a white bowl
+a bowl of cold oatmeal with berries

 Fastest Cold Oatmeal Recipe

-In 3 minutes, you can enjoy all the benefits of oats without having to cook a thing!
+I love overnight oats, but when I forget to fill the jars, I enjoy oats just like cereal and milk: in a bowl and with a spoon!
+In 3 minutes, you can make the most of all the benefits of oats without having to cook a thing!

 How to Make Cold Oatmeal – FAST!

-Texture of cold oatmeal
+a bowl of cold oatmeal with berries

 Best toppings for Cold Oatmeal